CCI-GU-Sweden/CCI_user-registration-workflow/User-registration-workflow.md

 CCI staff then:
 - Organize training and/or service scheduling.
 - Grant access to booking calendars in CrossLab for trained systems.
-- Ensure that data management guidelines (e.g., OMERO usage) are followed.
+- Ensure that data management guidelines (e.g. OMERO usage) are followed.

 ---